AdobeDocs/analytics-learn.pt-BR/help/analysis-workspace/navigating-workspace-projects/training-tutorial-template-in-analysis-workspace.md

 ---
 title: Modelo do tutorial de treinamento no Analysis Workspace
-description: 'O tutorial de treinamento do Analysis Workspace orienta os usuários sobre a terminologia e as etapas comuns para a construção de sua primeira análise no Workspace. '
+description: O tutorial de treinamento do Analysis Workspace orienta os usuários sobre a terminologia e as etapas comuns para a construção de sua primeira análise no Workspace.
 feature: Panels
 topics: null
 activity: use